-15. Continuing Services.
+16. Continuing Services.

 - i.
 Continuing services shall be justified as shown below: - a.
-For case management, intensive outpatient treatment, Naltrexone treatment, and outpatient services: - i.
-For each beneficiary, no sooner than five months and no later than six months after the beneficiary's admission to treatment date or the date of completion of the most recent justification for continuing services, the LPHA or counselor shall review the beneficiary's progress and eligibility to continue to receive treatment services, and recommend whether the beneficiary should or should not continue to receive treatment services at the same level of care. - ii.
-For each beneficiary, no sooner than five months and no later than six months after the beneficiary's admission to treatment date or the date of completion of the most recent justification for continuing services, the medical director or LPHA shall determine medical necessity for continued services for the beneficiary.
-The determination of medical necessity shall be documented by the medical director or LPHA in the beneficiary's individual patient record and shall include documentation that all of the following have been considered: - 1.
+For outpatient services, intensive outpatient services, Naltrexone treatment, and case management: - i.
+For each beneficiary, no sooner than five months and no later than six months after the beneficiary's admission to treatment date or the date of completion of the most recent justification for continuing services, the LPHA or counselor shall review the beneficiary's progress and eligibility to continue to receive treatment services, and recommend whether the beneficiary should or should not continue to receive treatment services at the same level of care.

+- ii.
+For each beneficiary, no sooner than five months and no later than six months after the beneficiary's admission to treatment date or the date of completion of the most recent justification for continuing services, the Medical Director or LPHA shall determine medical necessity for continued services for the beneficiary.
+The determination of medical necessity shall be documented by the Medical Director or LPHA in the beneficiary's individual patient record and shall include documentation that all of the following have been considered: - 1.
 The beneficiary's personal, medical and substance use history. - 2.
 Documentation of the beneficiary's most recent physical examination. - 3.
-The beneficiary's progress notes and treatment plan goals.

-- 4. The LPHA's or counselor's recommendation pursuant to Paragraph (i) above. - 5.
+The beneficiary's progress notes and treatment plan goals. - The LPHA's or counselor's recommendation pursuant to Paragraph (i) above. - 5.
 The beneficiary's prognosis. - i.
-The medical director or LPHA shall type or legibly print their name, and sign and date the continuing services information when completed. - iii.
-If the medical director or LPHA determines that continuing treatment services for the beneficiary is not medically necessary, the provider shall discharge the beneficiary from treatment and arrange for the beneficiary to an appropriate level of treatment services. - b.
+The Medical Director or LPHA shall type or legibly print their name, and sign and date the continuing services information when completed.
+The signature shall be adjacent to the typed or legibly printed name. - iii.
+If the Medical Director or LPHA determines that continuing treatment services for the beneficiary is not medically necessary, the provider shall discharge the beneficiary from the current LOC and transfer to the appropriate services. - b.
 Residential services length of stay shall be in accordance with Article III.H of this Agreement.

-16. Discharge.
+17. Discharge.